The Road to Dante's View Offers Death Valley's Best Views

-This infamous road is tightly hairpinned and bumped, an exquisite winding mountain drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
 A trip to Dante's View is all pavement and not difficult.
-The total distance is 23.5 miles and it is a subtle climb until the last 5.5 miles.
+The total distance is 37.81km (23.5 miles) and it is a subtle climb until the last 5.5 miles.
 At this point, the road is marked "limited access" and vehicles or vehicle-trailer combinations longer than 25 feet (7.7 meters) are not allowed.
 This last section is very steep with sharp, hairpin corners.
-There is, however, an "escape" for vehicles with trailers since there is no backing up or turning around once your on Dante's View Road.
+There is, however, an "escape" for vehicles with trailers since there is no backing up or turning around once you’re on Dante's View Road.
 The drive up is narrow and steep for a bit and gets very curvy as you approach the summit.